Luis Alberto Lacalle: Early political career (1958–1972)

+Lacalle endorsed his grandfather Luis Alberto de Herrera in the 1958 election, in which the National Party obtained a historic victory after 93 years in the opposition and became the ruling political group in the National Council of Government.

-His mother, María Hortensia de Herrera de Lacalle, was the daughter of the White political leader Luis Alberto de Herrera, after whom Lacalle was named.
-Luis Alberto Lacalle joined the National Party at the age of 17.
-In 1961 he started working as a journalist for Clarín and he graduated from the University of the Republic's law school in 1964.
-In 1971, he was elected deputy for Montevideo and kept his seat until the 1973 coup, when President Juan María Bordaberry dissolved parliament.
+In 1961 he started working as a journalist for Clarín, writing articles and columns.
+In the 1971 election, he was elected National Representative for the Montevideo Department and kept his seat until the 1973 coup, when President Juan María Bordaberry dissolved parliament.